 In a summary statement of deficiencies dated 04/09/2015, a notation was made during an annual licensure and certification survey by a state investigator concerning the facility's failure to "identify, obtain an order, obtain a consent, have a plan of reduction for restraints for [two residents at the facility] reviewed for restraints.”
 The state investigator also noted the facility’s failure “to have a medical justification or plan of reduction in place for a restraint for [one resident].”

 The investigator reviewed a resident’s 01/29/2015 Physical Restraint Assessment that reads in part that the resident “uses side rails for diagnosis of seizures [...and that the resident] has not had any active seizure activity, therefore, padded side rails are not needed… Side rails do not restrict movement.”

 The investigator noted that the resident’s current 01/31/2015 Physical Restraint Care Plan does not document a “plan of reduction for the use of the bilateral side rails.”

 Aledo Illinois Nursing Home Abuse Lawyers

-If your loved one was the victim of mistreatment or abuse while a patient at Aledo Rehabilitation and Health Care Center, call Rosenfeld Injury Lawyers now.
+If your loved one was the victim of mistreatment or abuse while a patient at Aledo Rehabilitation and Health Care Center, call Rosenfeld Injury Lawyers LLC now.
 Our Illinois nursing home attorneys can assist you in seeking financial recompense for your loved one’s damages.